Breed Profiles - Horses

 The Akhal-Teke is one of the oldest Oriental (hot-blooded) breeds and probably the oldest of Horse Type III.
 Research suggests the Akhal-Teke predates the Arabian by at least 1,000 years and recently confirmed the breed influenced the Thoroughbred as foundation stock.
 In ancient times the Teke reigned as a war horse supreme.
 Tekes have a wide pallet of brilliant metallic solid colors including palominos and buckskins sporting lithe, athletic builds with sparse manes and tails, long necks and trademark "hooded" eye; movement is extremely fluid, elastic, and forward moving.
 Temperaments are fierce, bold, and loyal to their human partners.
 Akhal-Tekes are known for speed and racing is popular in Russia and Central Aisa; the Akhal-Teke also excels in endurance and is competitive in dressage, show jumping, and eventing.
 Averaging 14.2 to 16 hands, 900-1000 pounds.
 Global populations are estimated to be around 6,000, with the highest concentrations in Russian and Turkmenistan, and less than 400 in North America.

-Banker Wild Horse - Outer Bank Islands, North Carolina - USA
+Banker Pony (Wild Horse) - Outer Bank Islands, North Carolina – USA

 EST Status: CRITICAL

-History and genetics link the Bankers to stock brought to the New World by Spanish coastal expeditions to Virginia and the Carolinas in the early 1500's.
-Traditionally called Banker Ponies, these small wild horses have adapted over the centuries to drinking brackish water and grazing island vegetation.
-Human interaction introduced crossbreeding in the 20th Century to most of the Banker populations, leaving primarily only the populations on the islands of Corolla and Shackleford in their original state.
-DNA evidence suggests a marked difference between the gene pools on Corolla vs Shackleford populations, the former more related to ponies and heavy horses, the latter more related to the Puerto Rican Paso and Venezuelan Criollo, suggesting that Corolla may have been subject to "improvement" as well.
-Today's Bankers still live as they have for centuries on the Outer Banks of North Carolina, but civilization is encroaching, threatening safe and suitable habitat, and pressuring the last two strongholds to mix with the evolving Colonial Spanish population types elsewhere in the USA.
+Traditionally called Banker Ponies, since the 1500’s these small wild horses have adapted as a landrace to life on the North Carolina Outer Bank islands.
+Five centuries of special adaptations include the ability to dig for water or drink brackish water, grazing and browsing island vegetation, seeking relief in the ocean surf from biting insects, and surviving seasonal hurricanes.
+Human interaction introduced crossbreeding in the 20th Century to most of the Banker populations, leaving only the tiny populations on the islands of Corolla and Shackleford in their original landrace state.
+DNA evidence suggests only minor ancestral differences between the stock on Corolla vs Shackleford populations.
+Corolla is more related to horses from the original controlling English colonies, while Shackelford indicated some very early New World Spanish influences akin to the founding stock of the Puerto Rican Paso and Venezuelan Criollo.
+Today's Bankers still live as they have for centuries on the Outer Banks, but civilization is encroaching, threatening safe and suitable habitat, and pressuring the last remaining strongholds of these two populations.
+One such 21th Century threat is a misguided effort to mix with the fluctuating bloodlines of the Colonial Spanish population types that evolved primarily west of the Mississippi since the 1900’s; this modern threat has permanently mixed and changed all but two of the Banker herds, Corolla and Shackelford.
+Management for those two populations have taken strong steps to ensure there will be no mixing in these last surviving pure landrace populations other than occasional stallion swaps with each other.
 Estimated population for original Banker Wild Horses is less than 250.

 Carolina Marsh Tacky - South Carolina, USA